DzikiJaszczomp/beta/content/trips.md

 We propose private excursions to see the sites described above, namely the Old Town of Guadix, the rock house district and the Granada Geopark.
 Those who wish will be able to take a balloon flight.
 Excursion The Geopark Granada, Guadix
 Distance round trip – 300 km.
-Group: 4 persons Cost: 45 Euro per pax.
-(Payment on the day of the tour).
+Group: 4 persons
-Additional pay – ticket to cathedral.

 Details:
 https://www.facebook.com/profile.php?id=61555252727786